 In most claims – the law allows you three years from the date of your injury or knowledge of your injury to start a claim, but there are several exceptions to this rule.

 No matter how long has passed since you suffered you industrial injury – you may still have a claim.
 The courts are often willing to extend the time period for you to start your industrial disease claim and some specialist industrial disease lawyers have built a reputation on succeeding in persuading the courts to do so.
 If you need some help finding a specialist – click on the link next to my photograph.

 On this page you have learned all about starting a compensation claim for industrial injury, national compensation schemes and why the time period you have to start you claim may be longer than a normal accident at work claim.

-Click industrial injury compensation to discover how your employer’s insurance pays workplace disease claims as well as the types of loss you can claim as part of your industrial injury compensation.
+The next step we recommend you see our industrial injury compensation article to discover how your employer’s insurance pays workplace disease claims, as well as the types of loss you can claim as part of your industrial injury compensation.

 Specialist industrial injury solicitors free online help